-Thanks to Carolyn for suggesting Lovisa as our Baby Name of the Day.
+Thanks to Carolyn for suggesting our Baby Name of the Day.

-What’s certain is that King William Frederick I of Prussia had a daughter named Louisa Ulrika back in 1720.
-She was named for her godmother, Queen Ulrika Eleonora of Sweden.
-The young princess grew up to marry the future Swedish king, Adolf Frederick.
-Her sons Gustav and Charles both became kings of Sweden.
-In her new country, she was known as Lovisa.
+King William Frederick I of Prussia had a daughter named Louisa Ulrika back in 1720.
+The princess was named for her godmother, Queen Ulrika Eleonora of Sweden.

-She wasn’t exactly beloved.
-Sweden’s monarchy was ornamental.
-In Lovisa’s native Prussia, kings ruled with absolute authority.
-Lovisa sold her diamonds to plot a coup d’etat.
+As the years went by, Lovisa plotted against the government, selling diamonds to help stage a coup d’etat.
 She quarreled with her sons and disliked her daughters-in-law.
-Accounts suggest that she was snobbish and even cruel.
+Accounts suggest that she was haughty at best; perhaps even cruel.

 And yet, she definitely puts the royal stamp on Lovisa.

 LOVISA and LOUISE

 Born in 1851, Lovisa Josefina Eugenia was the daughter of King Charles XV of Sweden and his wife, the former Princess Louise of the Netherlands, also known as Lovisa in her new country.

 The name continued to shift, appearing as Lovisa in Swedish, and with a U nearly everywhere else.